udumbarova/udumbarova/README.md

 - **TensorFlow**: Teaching neural networks to appreciate art.
 - **Python & C++**: My trusty sidekicks in all coding duels.

-## Current Quests 🗺️

-- 🌌 **Expanding the Universe**: Currently working on a top-secret project that might just be the next big thing.
-- 🤖 **AI Art Show**: Preparing an exhibition where AI-generated art will wrestle human creativity.
-Stay tuned for the battle of the century!

-## Side Quests (Fun Facts) 🎈

-- 🍪 I bake cookies that look like famous video game characters.
-Yes, they taste as legendary as they look!
-- 🎮 High score in life: Successfully rigged my coffee maker to start brewing via a Python script.
-Efficiency level: 9000!

 <br>
 <hr>